A primer on Dungeons & Dragons

-Your kids may not be able to play in person with their friends right now, but they can still connect with their buddies online.
 For imaginative tweens and teens, a good alternative to video games is Dungeons & Dragons.
 The classic storytelling game translates well to video chat and can inspire many related hobbies: sewing costumes, painting miniature goblins and paladins, making maps of fantasy worlds, writing short stories, and more.
 There’s no better time to give it a try than now.
-If you don’t know where to begin, here’s some advice from my 13-year-old — an avid player and “dungeon master” who organizes regular online role-playing sessions with his group of friends.
+If you don’t know where to begin, here’s some advice from my teen son — an avid player and “dungeon master” who organizes regular online role-playing sessions with his group of friends.

 – Montreal Families Associate Editor Briana Doyle